20 Weight-Loss Secrets from Celeb Trainer Shaun T

 Eat This!
 Tip

 To get a muscle-building meal on the table in under 10 minutes, mix some shrimp with a splash of low-sodium soy sauce and a bag of frozen mixed veggies.
 Looking for more fast and healthy meal ideas?
-All of these 10-Minute Meals for 6 Pack Abs are both simple and delicious.
+All of these 10-minute meals for six-pack abs are both simple and delicious.

 With each new season comes a host of amazing weight-loss foods.
 One of Shaun T's fall favorites is acorn squash.
 Besides serving up a third of the day's fiber, a one-cup serving of this sweet, nutty veggie contains 30 percent of your daily vitamin C needs.
 The nutrient has been shown to counteract stress hormones that trigger belly-fat storage.
 Vitamin C can even boost the fat-burning effects of exercise, according to Arizona State University researchers.